michahutter/statsim/README.md

             and the respective other compound
 If alternative_freq_mtx is provided, those will be used instead of atpairfrq{1-4}.mtx Output is written to standard out in space separated format:
-SMILES compound-name harmonic-mean geometric-mean arithmetic-mean divided-by-smaller-molecule
+SMILES compound-name harmonic-mean geometric-mean arithmetic-mean divided-by-smaller-molecule logarithmic scaling

 limitations:
 SMILES containing lower case letters (e.g. c1ccccc1) are not allowed